celerysally/portfolio/part3.md

 ### The Audience 👥

 My target audience consists of travelers and tourists who often use Uber for airport transportation in June, as well as New Yorkers and commuters interested in the cost of rideshare services.
 The interview helped me narrow down my audience, as discussing the rise in Uber fares can be a broad topic.
 With this focus, I aimed to address the central question: "Why do Uber fares keep increasing?"
 Understanding my audience allowed me to tailor the content effectively, which in turn helped me deliver a more impactful presentation.

+Especially before working on Part 2 & Part 3, I wanted to have at least a broad idea of my target audience since it would be helpful to narrow down the subtopics efficiently.
+I decided to focus on two groups: travelers or tourists who frequently use Uber for airport transportation and New Yorkers or commuters interested in understanding the cost of air travel and the convenience of rideshare services.

+Later on, I provided a detailed breakdown, including age range, geographic location, and one personality trait to help me better focus and tailor my message.
+This approach also guided me in selecting the right interviewees.
+During the interviews, I primarily asked about the data visualization I was working on, the target audience, and their experiences when visiting NYC.
+This interview process proved to be invaluable, as it provided me with useful insights to refine both the data visualizations and the content.

 ### Design Decisions 🎨